canonical/platform-engineering-docs/delivery-workflows/pulses/pulse-retro.rst

 Pulse retros
 ============

-Towards the end of each pulse a retrospective should be held where the pulse statement is reviewed for the result of each of the items that was intended for the pulse which should be prepared in advance by the engineers, if not already done during a project meeting.
-This should be done on the pulse statement as discussed in ISD073 - Written Pulse Statements (to be updated).
+Towards the end of each pulse a retrospective should be held where the pulse is reviewed.

 Additionally, the retro should be used as an opportunity to get feedback on team processes, external blockers, recognise achievements in the cycle, and discuss